isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

- * Each field configured as an addend for `field_total` has a `this_entity ` value of 1 (or true), so the `field_total` values should only be calculated from field values that are contained on the same entity, granular to the paragraph item level, as the `field_total` field.
+ * Each field configured as an addend for `field_total` has a `this_entity ` value of 1 (or true), so the `field_total` values should only be calculated from field values that are contained on the same entity as the `field_total` field, granular to the paragraph item level.

 When the auto-calculations are run for `field_total` the following calculations will occur in this example.